rogerxaic/EventStreams/eventstreams099.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Using the MQ Light clients
+# Using the MQ Light clients on the Classic plan
 {: #mql_clients}

-** The MQ Light API is available as part of the Standard plan only.**
+** The MQ Light API is available as part of the Classic plan only. ** {: note}
 <br/>

 ## Using the MQ Light Java client
 {: #mql_java}